 Basically, if one starts collapsing the black hole, le is honestly left with nothing but shallow cultural shells for some New Age To Whom It May Concern, the rest crushed and compressed in the all-consuming, hungry unraveler.

-My exposure to PIE is mostly through constructed languages.
-I take interest in PIE because I want to ensure that my constructed languages and cultures evolve and diverge from their starting points at Year 0.
+My exposure to PIE is mostly through constructed languages and the fiction I write.
+In that context, I take interest in PIE because I want to ensure that my constructed languages and cultures evolve and diverge from their starting points at Year 0.
 People have been on their current planet for about 33,000 years, with another planet inhabited for 17,000 years before that.
-In a fictional setting, I know absolutely that Likhera and Sålikė are the same deity because I wrote the human migration patterns.
+In that fictional setting, I know absolutely that Likhera and Sålikė are the same deity because I wrote the human migration patterns.
 I also know that a mountain goddess in one of my novellas is literally Magna Mater because I wrote her into the work.

 A few Twitter conversations have clued me in to bits of PIE that I have taken for granted.